Adoption and Foster Care During a Pandemic

 Children’s Bureau is committed to supporting families and children at all times.
 Social workers and supervisors maintain regular and consistent communication with foster families and children in their care via telephone and virtual platforms such as Zoom.

-Overall, the adoption and foster process has experienced minimal change in lieu of the pandemic.
+Overall, the adoption foster and child adoption process has experienced minimal change in lieu of the pandemic.
 Approval requirements remain in place, but procedural changes have occurred in accordance with California state directives, Health Department guidelines, and Children’s Bureau COVID-19 health and safety requirements.
 The goal remains to ensure the health and safety of families and staff as COVID-19 cases continue to rise in California.

 Families interested in fostering or adopting can now participate in one of our virtual monthly information meetings or view the PowerPoint available online.
 An application form is also available on our website and can be emailed to our recruitment staff.
 Pre-approval training is virtual via Zoom and online courses are offered through Foster Parent College.